2017 Liga 3 West Nusa Tenggara

 The 2017 Liga 3 West Nusa Tenggara is the third edition of Liga 3 West Nusa Tenggara as a qualifying round for the 2017 Liga 3.

 The competition scheduled starts on 31 July 2017.

 Teams

 There are 12 clubs which will participate the league in this season.
-5 clubs are from Sumbawa Region and 7 clubs are from Lombok Region.
+5 clubs are from Sumbawa Zone and 7 clubs are from Lombok Zone.